SAP-archive/fundamental-vue/README.md

 ## Build the library
 ```
-$ ./scripts/build
+$ cd ./scripts/build
 $ npm pack
 ```

 ## Install

-**This does not work yet**

 ```
-$ npm i --save fundamentalvue
+$ npm i --save fundamental-vue
 ```

-fundamentalvue does not include Fiori Elements.
-You have to make sure to include the css/scss files yourself.
+You have to make sure to include the Fiori Fundamentals css/scss files yourself.

 ## Use

-**This does not work yet**

 ```
 // ...
-import FundamentalVue  from 'fundamentalvue';
+import FundamentalVue  from 'fundamental-vue';
 Vue.use(FundamentalVue);
 // ...
 ```